WillisMedwell/EmscriptenOpengl/README.md

 # Emscripten Opengl
-This is a repo i have made seperately for my project.
+This is a repo i have made seperately for my Games Programming project.

 Chosen to do this so that I can use github actions to compile my project to WASM/Webgl2 automatically.
 Also the toolchain for building this on a windows machine is way too annoying especially if you have other compilers like clang/msvc/gcc(mysys2) installed.